Dillydog149/SideScroller/README.md

 Simple Controls: Easy-to-use controls for a smooth gaming experience.
 Technologies Used
 HTML5: For structuring the game elements.
-CSS3: For styling the game and creating animations.
+CSS3: This is used to style the game and create animations.
 JavaScript (ES6+): For game logic, character movement, obstacle generation, and score tracking.